kokishu/Getting-and-Clearning-Data-Course-final-project/codebook.md

 For more information please read readme.md
 The following lines describe each variable, column number, type of data and range of data for the tidy dataset file.
 1. subject
--Subjects that perform a set of activities
+  - Subjects that perform a set of activities
 2. label
 -label of activities performed by the test and train subjects
 3. tbodyaccmeanx